Claude Code Plugins

 Before starting pattern development:

-1. Know the ct binary - Use the ct skill for ct command reference
+1. Know the ct CLI - Use the ct skill for ct command reference

-2. Read the documentation - Key docs to reference:
+2. Read the core documentation - These two docs are essential; read them before starting:

 • docs/common/COMPONENTS.md - UI components and bidirectional binding